DOSull/Geographical-Computing/labs/week-1/week-1-overview.md

 + [Arithmetic, values and types](arithmetic-values-and-types.md)
 + [Variables, expressions and statements](variables-expressions-and-statements.md)

-You should work through these in order, to get familiar with the environment, and begin to get a feel for Python code, what it looks like, and some basic aspects of its behaviour.
+You should work through these in order, to begin to get a feel for Python code, what it looks like, and some basic aspects of its behaviour.
+It is a good idea in general to work through material in the _Diving Into Python_ book in this way.
+It's a much better way to learn than just reading.

 #### Deprecated (no longer relevant)